harmony2ww/wwwwserver/SECURITY.md

 ## What depend of developer of source code?

 ### Full life cyrcle of a security over source code is a right, common and base point of view about success.
+All aspects and variants of systems that are close in contact with a source code could be integrate inside of an idea about full-life-cyrcle security of a source code.
+It's not enough to made a full secure open  source code maybe not enough and it is very much complicated in this situation can say secure code.
+And to create variants to be full secure.
+Otherwise could there be much lose of these.

 ## Supported Versions